Kim8584/Movie-Insights/README.md

 This project conducts a comprehensive analysis of the movie industry to uncover actionable insights for stakeholders looking to enter the market.
 By leveraging data from multiple sources including Box Office Mojo, IMDB, and movie_gross, we explore trends in financial performance, audience reception, and market dynamics.
 The goal is to guide a new movie studio in deciding what types of films to create by identifying which genres and strategies are currently most successful.

 Project Team:
-Akonon Bagat
+Akonon Bagat,
-Alvin Mwendwa
+Alvin Mwendwa,
-Augustine Magani
+Augustine Magani ,
-Isabella Siele
+Isabella Siele,
-Nicole Otieno
+Nicole Otieno,
+Stephen kimani,

 Problem Statement